-The State or Territory in which the Incident has occurred will meet the cost of the Incident Definition Phase except that:
+The Lead Agency(s) in which the Incident has occurred will meet the cost of the Incident Definition Phase except that:

-- (a) once an EADRP has been agreed, Cost Sharing principles will apply in respect of Compensation costs from: - (i) the date of first notification of the Incident to the relevant State or Territory, or - (ii) such earlier date as may be agreed by the NMG on the advice of the CCEAD; and - (b) where the NMG determines that the cost of Compensation to Owners or diagnostic costs will be shared, they will be shared in accordance with this Deed should an EADRP proceed.
+- a. once an EADRP has been agreed, Cost Sharing principles will apply in respect of Compensation costs from: - i. the date of first notification of the Incident to the relevant Lead Agency(s), or - ii. such earlier date as may be agreed by the NMG on the advice of the CCEAD; and - b. where the NMG determines that the cost of Compensation to Owners or diagnostic costs will be shared, they will be shared in accordance with this Deed should an EADRP proceed.

-10.2 Cost Sharing - Incident Definition, Emergency Response and Proof of Freedom Phases

-(a) Parties will apply principles of Cost Sharing for the conduct of an EADRP in accordance with the following table:
+10.2 Cost Sharing - Incident Definition, Emergency Response, Proof of Freedom and Transition to Management Phases a.
+Parties will apply principles of Cost Sharing for the conduct of an EADRP in accordance with the following table:

-- (b) Cost Sharing will apply in respect of: - (i) salaries and wages;
+- b.
+Cost Sharing will apply in respect of:

+- i. salaries and wages;

+- ii. operating expenses;

+- iii. capital costs; and

+- iv.
+Compensation

-- (ii) operating expenses; - (iii) capital costs; and - (iv) Compensation determined in accordance with Part 3 of Schedule 6. - (c) The "Government Funding" referred to in clause 10.2(a) will be shared between Government Parties in the manner set out in Part 1 of Schedule 6. - (d) The "Industry Funding" referred to in clause 10.2(a) will be shared between Industry Parties in the manner set out in Part 2 of Schedule 6.
+determined in accordance with Part 3 of Schedule 6.

+- c.
+The "Government Funding" referred to in clause 10.2(a) will be shared between Government Parties in the manner set out in Part 1 of Schedule 6. - d.
+The "Industry Funding" referred to in clause 10.2(a) will be shared between Industry Parties in the manner set out in Part 2 of Schedule 6.